Learn Through Play

 A woman listening to music with her headphones

-Mindful Sound: The Power of Silence & Music
+The Power of Silence and Sound at Work

-‘Silence is golden’.
-Leaders throughout the ages have looked to quiet for insight, experiencing what Emily Dickinson called “an appetite for silence”.
-We can use intentional time without sound to manage stress and transition between roles in daily and work life.
+“Silence is golden.”
+Leaders throughout history have sought quiet for insight—what Emily Dickinson called “an appetite for silence.”
+Intentional time without sound helps us manage stress, transition between roles, and restore focus.

 The Importance of Music